-This document establishes guidelines1 outlining the requirements for Base Wildfire Mitigation Plans (WMPs).
-These guidelines are effective beginning with 2026-2028 WMP and related submissions.2
+This document establishes guidelines outlining the requirements for Wildfire Mitigation Plans (WMPs).
+These guidelines ("WMP Guidelines" or "Guidelines") are effective upon adoption and beginning with 2026-2028 Base WMP and related submissions.

-These guidelines do not address WMP Updates and data requirements.
-The electrical corporations must reference the applicable Energy Safety WMP Update Guidelines and Data Guidelines, respectively for those requirements.
-Additionally, process requirements, including not specific to the 2026-2028 WMP but not limited to data requests, errata, docket access, extension requests, naming convention, confidentiality, accessibility, schedule, and public and stakeholder comments, are set forth in the forthcoming Energy Safety Policy Process Guidelines.3
+The Guidelines do not address data requirements.
+The electrical corporations must reference the applicable Data Guidelines for those requirements.
+Additionally, process requirements, including but not limited to data requests, errata, docket access, extension requests, naming convention, confidentiality, accessibility, schedule, and public and stakeholder comments, are set forth in the Energy Safety Policy Division Process Guidelines.